pnp/cli-microsoft365/.github/ISSUE_TEMPLATE/new-command.md

 ---
 name: New command
 about: Suggest a new command to be included in this project
-title: 'New command: <short decription>'
+title: 'New command: <short description>'
 labels: ''
 assignees: ''